 Why Did An Octopus-Wielding Sea Lion Slap A Kayaker In The Face?

-A sea lion smacks a kayaker with an octopus, and the video capturing the unlikely encounter quickly became a viral sensation.
+A sea lion smacks a kayaker with an octopus, and the video capturing the unlikely encounter quickly becomes a viral sensation.

 The conflict between man and beasts happened off the coast of New Zealand's South Island.